wcgordon1/lamplighter/manuscript/publish/ch5_The_Night_Wardens.md

 As they filed back into the library, Ivy caught Cole's eye.
 The challenge was still there, but it had shifted into something more like respect, tinged with curiosity.

 "You'll do fine," he said quietly.
-"Just remember—the work matters more than the recognition."
+"Just remember; the work matters more than the recognition."

 It felt like advice and warning both.
 Ivy nodded, tucking her lantern under her arm and feeling the solid weight of her new responsibilities settling into place around her shoulders like a coat she'd grow into.